 News, Insights, and more on Industrial IoT

-Or, if they’re feeling overly stressed, they might say “Whatever it takes to make my wells produce more for less.”
-This is a common refrain for the modern Production Engineer, and one of the reasons we love working with them.
+Or, if they’re feeling overly stressed, they might say “Whatever it takes to do more for less.”
+This is a common refrain for the modern Operations Engineer, and one of the reasons we love working with them.

-If you are a production engineer in the oil and gas industry, we know you have a challenging job.
-You serve as a critical connecting point between field operations teams and corporate asset management - extracting value out of each well you manage in order to maximize sales revenue at the lowest possible cost.
+If you are an engineer in a critical industry like oil and gas, water & wastewater, agriculture, or manufacturing, we know you have a challenging job.
+You serve as a critical connecting point between field operations teams and corporate management - extracting value out of each asset you manage in order to maximize revenue at the lowest possible cost.
 As you navigate these challenges, you are probably looking for better tools.

-One of the most common concerns we hear from Production Engineers is that their company’s SCADA system doesn’t provide the quality of data they need to make informed decisions that lead to better production.
-As such, some are evaluating whether to utilize IoT-based remote oilfield monitoring solutions to replace, expand, or augment their SCADA system.
+One of the most common concerns we hear from Operations Engineers is that their company’s SCADA system doesn’t provide the quality of data they need to make informed decisions that lead to better performance.
+As such, some are evaluating whether to utilize IoT-based remote monitoring solutions to replace, expand, or augment their SCADA system.

-But what is the difference between SCADA and IoT?
+But what is the difference between SCADA and IoT for an engineer?
 Aren’t they the same?
-Well, yes and no. In this blog, we’ll highlight the core differences between traditional SCADA systems and some of the more modern approaches to oil and gas production monitoring.
-Before we get there, let’s make something clear.
+Well, yes and no. In this blog, we’ll highlight the core differences between traditional SCADA systems and some of the more modern approaches to remote equipment monitoring.
+Before we get there, let’s make something clear...

-SCADA is one of the primary sources of data for Production Engineers.
-Sure, some production engineers rely on daily updates from lease operators, but the majority of engineering teams have some kind of remote production monitoring system to gather information from at least some critical production equipment.
+SCADA is one of the primary sources of data for Operations Engineers.
+Sure, some engineers rely on daily updates from site personnel, but the majority of engineering teams have some kind of remote monitoring system to gather information from at least some critical operations equipment.

-This is why so many Production Engineers are looking for alternatives.
-For those trying to understand IoT-based systems a bit better, we’ve outlined 4 core differences between SCADA systems and modern oil and gas production monitoring systems.
+This is why so many Engineers are looking for alternatives.
+For those trying to understand IoT-based systems a bit better, we’ve outlined 4 core differences between SCADA systems and modern IoT-based monitoring and control systems.
 Here they are.

 As we all know, SCADA stands for “Supervisory Control and Data Acquisition” - a term that emerged in the 1970s to describe technological advances that put digital information (aka data) in front of operations personnel so they could track equipment diagnostics more quickly.

-We won’t bore you with a full history of SCADA, but suffice it to say that SCADA systems were originally intended for use by operators at a particular facility or a limited geographical region.
-Core features included real-time HMIs, alarming, and control interfaces.
-All of these characteristics were designed for a singular purpose: to give the equipment overseers real-time visibility and control over a distributed infrastructure.
-SCADA has accomplished this purpose admirably throughout the years.
+We won’t bore you with a full history of SCADA, but suffice it to say that SCADA systems were originally intended for use by site operators at a particular facility or a limited geographical region.
+Core SCADA features included:

 Unfortunately, the architecture hasn’t changed much since then.
-To do their jobs well, modern production engineers need large, reliable, structured datasets to analyze in aggregate so they can discover larger optimization trends that lead to the most significant ROI.
-SCADA was never meant to serve this function, and in the decade or so since cloud-based computing began to proliferate across the oil and gas industry, IT teams have attempted a patchwork of data adapters to attempt to make data more available or usable to production engineers.
+To do their jobs well, modern engineers need large, reliable, structured datasets to analyze in aggregate so they can discover larger optimization trends that lead to the most significant ROI.
+SCADA was never meant to serve this function, and in the decade or so since cloud-based computing began to proliferate across critical industries, IT teams have attempted a patchwork of data adapters to try to make data more available or usable to engineers.
 The results have been… uninspiring.

-Production engineers don't have the time to sit in from of SCADA screens to get the data they need.
+Production engineers don't have the time to sit in front of SCADA screens to get the data they need.

-As mentioned above, the original intent for a SCADA system in the oil and gas industry was to serve a select group of field operations personnel with direct oversight for production equipment.
-SCADA was never meant to serve Production Engineers, Production Accountants, Marketers, or Executives.
+As mentioned above, the original intent for a SCADA system in heavy industries was to serve a select group of site and field operations personnel with direct oversight for operations equipment.
+SCADA was never meant to serve Engineers, Accountants, Marketers, or Executives.
 Despite many attempts to bridge the gap - each with varying degrees of success - SCADA still creates data siloes that isolate valuable information away from important stakeholders.
 As the saying goes, you can’t teach an old dog new tricks.

 By design, SCADA architectures focused on features that enabled better real-time management of equipment.
 It’s a response-driven framework, designed to alert equipment overseers of warnings and faults, and give them supervisory control to correct them ASAP.

-But as we mentioned in the prior section, this “real-time” nature of a SCADA system does little to serve those functional groups that need to identify large-scale trends to assure production, maintain asset integrity, optimize artificial lift systems, and lower lifting costs.
+But as we mentioned in the prior section, this “real-time” nature of a SCADA system does little to serve those functional groups that need to identify large-scale trends to assure production, maintain asset integrity, optimize process systems, and lower operating costs.

 As we’ve discussed, SCADA has been around for decades.
 Over those years, more and more features have been added to the SCADA zeitgeist, making most SCADA systems exceptionally powerful and customizable.
 For many managers of complex industrial processes, having many levers to pull and dials to turn makes SCADA even more valuable; they appreciate the complexity because it can account for nearly every eventuality.

-*According to the same 2021 Production Engineering survey, less than 30% of respondents said that remotely controlling production equipment would be even somewhat valuable.
+*According to the same 2021 Engineer survey, less than 30% of respondents said that remotely controlling operations equipment would be even somewhat valuable.

-For most Production Engineers, the goal of accessing a remote monitoring system is to acquire high-quality aggregate data that they can view in detailed trends screens, or build customized business intelligence views.
+For most Engineers, the goal of accessing a remote monitoring system is to acquire high-quality aggregate data that they can view in detailed trends screens, or build customized business intelligence views.
 To do this, they need that data to be available, and they need the interface to be intuitive.
-A good, modern remote oil and gas monitoring system can accomplish both of these purposes.
+A good, modern remote monitoring system can accomplish both of these purposes.

-This is especially challenging in the capital-constrained operating environments that US oil & gas are experiencing today.
+This is especially challenging in the capital-constrained operating environments like those that US oil & gas are experiencing today.

 Modern IoT-based remote monitoring systems often take a different approach.
 In some systems, at the very least, software access might be delivered under a “Software-as-a-Service” (SaaS) model, where users pay a monthly fee on a per asset, per data point, or per user basis.
 In this case, hardware may still require CAPEX funds, but at least some of the capital burden is alleviated by the SaaS model.

-Recently, remote production monitoring vendors (like WellAware) have taken it a step further to amortize the cost of production monitoring equipment and include it in the subscription fee, either under a rental model or lease agreement.
+Recently, remote equipment monitoring vendors (like WellAware) have taken it a step further to amortize the cost of data monitoring equipment and include it in the subscription fee, either under a rental model or lease agreement.

-Why is this valuable to a Production Engineer?
+Why is this valuable to an Engineer?
 Because it makes data acquisition both accessible and immediate.
-Production Engineers, frankly, don’t want the burden of managing new equipment.
+Quite frankly, Engineers don’t want the burden of managing new equipment.
 They just want accurate, reliable data so they can do their jobs.
-With the right remote monitoring system, they can access new or upgraded production data streams solely on OPEX budgets.
+With the right remote monitoring system, they can access new or upgraded data streams solely on OPEX budgets.

-IoT-based remote monitoring systems can be a flexible and affordable way to get higher production data quality.
+IoT-based remote monitoring systems can be a flexible and affordable way to get higher equipment monitoring data quality.

-Look, SCADA still has a place in the oil and gas industry.
+Look, SCADA still has a place in many industries.
 It has served a vital function for decades, and we expect it to continue to do so for at least one more.
-That being said, the lines between SCADA and IoT are starting to blur, especially as Systems Integrators and SCADA teams start to tweak their technology to incorporate more IoT-based approaches.
+That being said, the lines between SCADA and IoT are starting to blur, especially as systems integrators and SCADA teams start to tweak their technology to incorporate more IoT-based approaches.

-For Production Engineers trying to access or upgrade data streams from their production equipment, whether that be artificial lift systems, pipeline or wellhead pressures & temperatures, chemical systems, tanks, or compressors (to name a few), modern remote oilfield monitoring systems can serve a critical function in partnership with existing SCADA data.
+For Engineers trying to access or upgrade data streams from their equipment, whether that be equipment optimization systems, pressures, temperatures, & flows, chemical systems, tanks, pumps, or compressors (to name a few), modern remote oilfield monitoring systems can serve a critical function in partnership with existing SCADA data.

-Remember, the goal for a Production Engineer is to have consistent access to accurate, reliable data that leads to better decision quality and stronger production trends.
+Remember, the goal for any Engineer is to have consistent access to accurate, reliable data that leads to better decision quality and stronger performance trends.
 Adding an IoT-based remote monitoring system can be a quick win for incremental value.

-At WellAware, we are obsessed with decision quality, and we make it our job to serve Production Engineers by giving them the highest quality data possible, with zero CAPEX costs, and a simple, intuitive interface.
-We want our customers to put their data to work and arrive at insights that actually lead to reduced failure rates, lower lifting costs, and better production outcomes.
+At WellAware, we are obsessed with decision quality, and we make it our job to serve Engineers by giving them the highest quality data possible, with zero CAPEX costs, and a simple, intuitive interface.
+We want our customers to put their data to work and arrive at insights that actually lead to reduced failure rates, lower operating costs, and better operational outcomes.